Manuel Marrero Cruz

-Manuel Marrero Cruz (born 11 July 1963) is a Cuban politician currently serving as the Prime Minister of Cuba, and the first since re-establishment of the office of Prime Minister in December 2019 after the 43-year abolition of the position dating from 1976.
-The last Prime Minister before the abolition of the office was Fidel Castro.
-Marrero is the first person to hold the position of Prime Minister of Cuba in 43 years.
-A member of the Communist Party of Cuba, he served as the country's long-time Minister of Tourism from 2004 until his appointment to the office of Prime Minister in December 2019.
+Manuel Marrero Cruz (born 11 July 1963) is a Cuban politician who has served as prime minister of Cuba since 2019.
+He was the first prime minister appointed after the position was abolished in 1976 and reestablished in a constitutional referendum.
+A member of the Communist Party of Cuba, he served as minister of tourism from 2004 until his appointment as prime minister.
 During his tenure as minister for tourism, Cuba underwent a massive boost in tourism.
 Marrero is an architect and worked in Gaviota, the tourism arm of the Cuban military, where he also held the rank of colonel.

 Early life and career

 Manuel Marrero Cruz was born in July 1963, in the eastern province of Holguín.
 He is an architect by training and joined the tourism industry in 1990.
 He began as an investor in the Gaviota Group and later was head of the technical investment group, deputy director and general director of the Río de Luna hotel and then deputy delegate of Gaviota for the eastern provinces.
 He was general director of the Varadero Azul hotel complex, first vice president and finally president of Gaviota.
 In 2004, he took over the Ministry of Tourism, appointed by Fidel Castro.
 He remained in office until December 2019 when he was named Prime Minister of Cuba.
 His successor in the Ministry of Tourism was Juan Carlos García Grada.